 This is a variation of our hummus base recipe.
 Hummus is one of our favorite foods because it’s delicious, nutrient dense, easy to make, and incredibly versatile!
-This taco hummus is a flavorful southwest twist on a Mediterranean favorite!
+We created this taco hummus recipe as a delicious March Madness snack idea.
+Pair with colorful veggies, toasted pita, or tortilla chips for a slam dunk southwest twist on a Mediterranean favorite!

 Three Must-Know Cooking Skills